agnivsaikia/RepData_PeerAssessment1/PA1_template.md

     ##  9:    NA 2012-10-01       40      Monday            weekday
     ## 10:    NA 2012-10-01       45      Monday            weekday

-2. Make a panel plot containing a time series plot (i.e. ???????????????? = "????") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+2. Make a panel plot containing a time series plot (i.e. 𝚝𝚢𝚙𝚎 = "𝚕") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 ``` r
 activityDT[is.na(steps), "steps"] <- activityDT[, c(lapply(.SD, median, na.rm = TRUE)), .SDcols = c("steps")]